-The Headteacher has the authority to exclude pupils guilty of misconduct or gross disobedience as outlined in Statutory Exclusion Guidance (2017) of reasons for exclusion.
+The Headteacher has the authority to exclude pupils guilty of misconduct or gross disobedience as outlined in Statutory Suspension and Permanent Exclusion Guidance (2024) of reasons for exclusion.
 The fixed period of time will be determined by the nature of the incident.

-- In all cases the incident will be investigated before the exclusion begins. - Parents will be informed in writing of the exclusion.
+- In all cases the incident will be investigated before the suspension begins. - Parents will be informed in writing of the exclusion.
 Information regarding the right to appeal will be contained in the letter. - Pupils will have the opportunity to respond to the allegations. - A plan for reintegration will be established and work will be provided for the pupil whilst they are excluded.